-9. Sampling Frame: Federal Bureau of Statistics (FBS) has developed its own sampling frame for urban areas.
+11. Sampling Frame: Federal Bureau of Statistics (FBS) has developed its own sampling frame for urban areas.
 Each city/town is divided into enumeration blocks.
 Each enumeration block is comprised of 200 to 250 households on the average with well-defined boundaries and maps.
-The list of enumeration blocks as updated through Economic Census 2003-04 and the list of villages/mouzas/dehs of 1998 Population Census are taken as sampling frames are considered as Primary Sampling Units (PSUs) from urban and rural domains respectively.
+The list of enumeration blocks as updated through Economic Census 2003-04 and the list of villages/mouzas/dehs of 1998 Population Census are taken as sampling frames.
+Enumeration blocks & villages are considered as Primary Sampling Units (PSUs) for urban and rural domains respectively.